Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 df['temp_f'] = df['temp_c'] * 9 / 5 + 32

 # option 2
-df = df.assign(temp_f = lambda x: x['temp_c'] * 9 + 32)
+df = df.assign(temp_f = lambda x: x['temp_c'] * 9 / 5 + 32)

 # option 3 (coming in pandas 3.0!)
-df = df.assign(temp_f = pd.col('temp_c') * 9 + 32)
+df = df.assign(temp_f = pd.col('temp_c') * 9 / 5 + 32)
 ```

 The first option modifies the original object `df` in-place, and isn't suitable for method-chaining.
 The second option allows for method chaining, but requires using a lambda function.
-The third option is the new syntax coming in pandas 3.0.
+The third option uses the new syntax coming in pandas 3.0.
 But why is it an improvement over the second option, what's so bad about lambda functions?
 There's a few reasons:

 - Scoping rules make their behaviour hard to predict (example below!).
 - They are opaque and non-introspectible.
 Try printing one out on the console, and you'll see something incomprehensible like `<function <lambda> at 0x76b583037560>`.
 If you receive a lambda function from user input, you have no way to validate what's inside (unless you enjoy reverse-engineering byte-code, and even then, you won't be able to do it in general).